shivdhar/document_deskewing/README.md

 - Compare with the previous approaches of getting the orientation of the "image" as opposed to the text within it.
 - To do this, we need the bounding boxes of the text characters.
 This can be provided by GCP (as here) or with some other component, probably a neural network.

+### Results

+- We were able to deskew all test images with a reasonable degree of precision.
+- This approach worked well even in cases where conventional line-detection approaches failed.

 ### Further Work

 - The current output can be postprocessed with Hough to straighten the images with greater precision.